 Now that you have text copied to the clipboard, open up a document, word processor, or text box (such as Chrome’s address bar) to paste it into place.
 Click the mouse cursor where you want to paste the text, right-click, and then select “Paste” from the context menu that appears.

 If you prefer a keyboard shortcut instead of the context menu, press Ctrl+V to paste the text from the clipboard.

 How to Paste Text without Formatting

 Chances are if you’re pasting text into a document, you’ll want it to follow the format already in place—especially when copying an entire page.
 Pasting something that brings along its bold, italicized, and 16pt styling to ruin your document can be frustrating.

-However, if you prefer to paste all text as plain text, you can strip away all formatting and do just that.
-Right-click the area where you want to paste the text, but this time, click “Paste as Plain Text.”
+The good news is you can easily strip away all that formatting.
+Right-click the area where you want to paste the text, but this time, click “Paste as Plain Text” or “Paste Without Formatting.”

 Alternatively, the keyboard shortcut Ctrl+Shift+V does the same thing and removes all formatting from the text when it gets pasted into your document.